How to Build a Niche Website: Step-by-Step Case Study

 We focused on three promotion techniques:

-In a post published in 2015, Bryan Harris shared how he started an email list from scratch and got 205 subscribers in 48 hours.
+Years ago, Bryan Harris wrote an article sharing how he started an email list from scratch and got 205 subscribers in 48 hours.
+(It’s not online anymore, otherwise I’d give you the link so you can read it.)

 Ignoring the fancy name, it’s essentially reaching out to your friends and inviting them to join your email list.